-14. Disruption of the contractual relationship through force majeure
+12. Disruption of the contractual relationship in the event of force majeure

-If the contract cannot be performed as a whole or in parts due to reasons for which the marketer is not answerable, in particular computer failure, force majeure, strike, statutory orders, disruptions arising in the scope of responsibility of third parties (e.g. other providers), network operators or service providers or comparable reasons, the parties agree here and now to fulfilment even after the contractual term ends.
-This shall be without prejudice to the claim for remuneration.
-If the contract cannot be performed as a whole or in parts due to reasons for which the client is answerable, the pertinent statutory provisions shall apply.
+If the performance of a contract is not possible in whole or in part for reasons for which the Marketer is not responsible, in particular due to computer failure, force majeure, strike, to statutory provisions, to disruptions emanating from the area of responsibility of third parties (e.g. other providers), network operators or service providers, failure of the SSP or the DSP or for comparable reasons, the parties hereby agree on performance after expiry of the contractual term.
+This is without prejudice to the claim to remuneration.
+If the performance of a contract is cancelled in whole or in part for reasons for which the Client is responsible, the statutory provisions shall apply in each case.